ngys9919/bells-test-5/README.md

 \<port\> = 3000

-\<server url\> = 3000-ngys9919-bellstest4-ow3nfwhphp2.ws-us116.gitpod.io
+\<server url\> =

 1. Using Test-Cases

+>>1.1  Test the search engine function: Run your browser, test with the following query strings:

+   For taskforce table:\
+   //Exact Search\
+   Search by members: https://<server url>/taskforce?members=Jon Tan\
+   Search by members: https://<server url>/taskforce?members=Alex%20CHUA

+   //End-with Search\
+   Search by members: https://<server url>/taskforce?members=%nG

+   //Start-with Search\
+   Search by members: https://<server url>/taskforce?members=A%

+   //Contain-with Search\
+   Search by members: https://<server url>/taskforce?members=%AnDREW%

+   For supervisor table:\
+   //Contain-with Search\
+   Search by name: https://<server url>/supervisor?name=jon%20tan

+   For contact table:\
+   No Search for contact.

->>1.1 Test the read function on database tables:
+>>1.2 Test the read function on database tables:

-   For taskforce collection: https://<server url>/taskforce\
+   For taskforce table: https://<server url>/taskforce\
-   For supervisor collection: https://<server url>/supervisor\
+   For supervisor table: https://<server url>/supervisor\
-   For contact collection: https://<server url>/contact\
+   For contact table: https://<server url>/contact\
-   For employee collection: https://<server url>/employees
+   For employee table: https://<server url>/employees

->>1.2 Test the CRUD functions:
+>>1.3 Test the CRUD functions:

->>>1.2.1 Test the create function: To test the create route, first we goto https://<server url>/employees/create and in the Add New Employee form, fill the input entries with the following new info and click Add Employee button:
+>>>1.3.1 Test the create function: To test the create route, first we goto https://<server url>/employees/create and in the Add New Employee form, fill the input entries with the following new info and click Add Employee button:

 ```
 Name: Hardy Fool